Møn: Transport links

 Møn is connected to Zealand at the town of Kalvehave by the Queen Alexandrine Bridge.
-The bridge opened for traffic on 30 May 1943, and is named after Queen Alexandrine, the Queen Consort of King Christian X. The bridge is 746 m long and considered to be one of Denmark's most attractive bridges.
+The bridge opened for traffic on 30 May 1943, and is named after Queen Alexandrine, the Queen Consort of King Christian X. The bridge is 746 m long.

 At the south-western corner, Møn connects by causeway to the 5 × 7 km island of Bogø.
 From Bogø another causeway connects to the small island of Farø, which acts as the centre point for the Farø Bridges carrying the motorway between Zealand and Falster.
 The north Farø bridge has a span of 1.5 km, the south bridge a span of 1.7 km with a 290 m central span for shipping.
 The central span is supported by cables from two 95 m pylons which raise the bridge 26 m above sea level.
 The bridge was completed in 1984 and forms part of Euroroute E47 from Copenhagen (and Helsingborg) to Lübeck (and thence Hamburg and the south).

 At the north-western tip of Møn there is a narrow bridge to the small island of Nyord.

-The town of Stege
+Stege

 Stege, the largest town on the island of Møn, is situated approximately at the centre point of the island at the mouth of Stege Nor, a lake which connects directly to the sea.
 The population is around 4,000.
-The town has a great deal of charm with historic buildings, a marina and several restaurants and cafes.
+The town has historic buildings, a marina and several restaurants and cafes.
 Stege Church built in the Romanesque style dates from the early 13th century.
 The annual "Stege Festival" takes place every Tuesday in July, and the first Tuesday in August.